nodejs/node/doc/api/modules.md

 These are mostly for historic reasons.

-*Note*: It is strongly encouraged to place dependencies locally in `node_modules` folders.
+*Note*: It is strongly encouraged to place dependencies in the local `node_modules` folder.
 These will be loaded faster, and more reliably.

 ## The module wrapper